iandrosov/lwc-permission-navigator/README.md

 # Lightning Web Components Permission Navigator App

 This app makes it simple to view user permission set assignments in Salesforce ORG.
-The app is built with SalesforceDX using Lightning Web Components that only available in Spring 19 release. can be used on Spring 19 pre-release developer or Scratch org with API version 45.00.
-Once the Spring 19 will be GA this package can be installed on any org to view/report on user permission sets.
+The app is built with SalesforceDX using Lightning Web Components that only available startinf from Spring 19 release developer or Scratch org with API version 45.00 or greater.
+This package can be installed on any org to view/report on user permission sets.

 ## Installation Instructions